User Profile: Dr. Michael Dietze

 Who uses NASA Earth science data?
 Dr. Michael Dietze, to improve ecological models through the integration of remotely-sensed data.

-Dr. Michael Dietze, Associate Professor, Department of Earth and Environment, Boston University
+Dr. Michael Dietze, Associate Professor, Department of Earth & Environment, Boston University

 Research interests: Ecological forecasting, with a particular interest in integrating remotely-sensed environmental data into environmental models as a means of improving model forecasts and outputs.

 With so much data and so many data products, one challenge for researchers is effectively utilizing and synthesizing existing data.
-Through the Predictive Ecosystem Analyzer, or PEcAn, Dr. Michael Dietze and his colleagues are attempting to address this challenge and improve the accuracy of ecological models by making it easier to integrate existing data into these models.
+Through the Predictive Ecosystem Analyzer (PEcAn), Dr. Michael Dietze and his colleagues are attempting to address this challenge and improve the accuracy of ecological models by making it easier to integrate existing data into these models.

 PEcAn, which was developed by Dr. Dietze, is an open-source ecoinformatics system that provides a common set of software tools that allow users to integrate multiple ecosystem models and data so they can efficiently be used together.
 One benefit of being able to constantly add new data or data variables to an environmental model is that the model can better represent the effects of ongoing events in a specific area to ecological processes, such as forecasting the leaf-out times of plant species in that area or region.